 Hello!
-I am currently a senior in the Ivy League.
-I am currently working on my pre-med and business endeavors.
+I am a Dartmouth graduate.
+I am currently working on my med and business endeavors.
 I have not only an interest, but a motivation to help others.
 I have helped students get into Ivy League schools as well as other top universities across the country with top scholarships.
 I tutor in all subjects from French to Essay Writing and Algebra to Chemistry!
 I want my students and tutees to see the value in themselves and know that they can accomplish anything with determination and hard work!
 Realizing you can do it is half the battle and working hard to bring that dream to fruition is the other half!

 10th Grade Math